 Minimise resource waste and environmental impact

-A large part of the existing machine population in Russia/CIS consists of old machines with engines of inferior emission standards and suboptimal fuel-efficiency.
+A large part of the existing machine population in Kazakhstan consists of old machines with engines of inferior emission standards and suboptimal fuel-efficiency.
 By replacing these machines with new, efficient ones and by providing service, technology know-how and training that allow for the machines to be operated with maximum efficiency, we contribute to a better environment.

 We also contribute towards a lower footprint both in our operations and that of our customers’ through our machine and component rebuild centre in Yekaterinburg.
 The centre repairs used machines, rebuilds new components and utilises metal and parts from machines that cannot be restored to working capacity.
 In 2021, Ferronordic rebuilt 16 articulated haulers, 38 engines, 50 gearboxes and 158 other components.